What we know about how Pence's day unfolded on Jan. 6

 Trump's tweet echoed through the angry mob.
 Footage obtained by the committee shows rioters reading Trump's words aloud and crowds breaking into chants of "Hang Mike Pence!"
 A makeshift gallows was photographed outside.

-The committee alleges Trump was made aware of the chants and “responded with this sentiment: ‘Maybe our supporters have the right idea.’
-Mike Pence ‘deserves’ it,‘” Cheney charged.
+Cheney charged that Trump was made aware of the chants and "responded with this sentiment: 'Maybe our supporters have the right idea.'
+Mike Pence 'deserves it.'"
+(Trump responded on his social media app, saying he "NEVER said, or even thought of saying, 'Hang Mike Pence.'")

+The second hearing by the Select Committee to Investigate the January 6th Attack on the U.S. Capitol took place on the morning of June 13, foc…

 "Today was a dark day in the history of the United States Capitol.
 But thanks to the swift efforts of U.S. Capitol Police, federal, state and local law enforcement, the violence was quelled.
 The Capitol is secured.
 And the people's work continues," he told the nation.
 "Let's get back to work," he said to applause.